Last updated on October 8th, 2024

 The wounded individual grows up feeling that they are fundamentally flawed or unlovable, leading to a host of psychological issues in adulthood.

-Manifestations of the Narcissistic Wound
+Manifestations of the Narcissistic Injury

 The narcissistic wound is not a visible scar but rather a psychological one.